How to Do A Plitvice Lakes Day Trip from Split or Zagreb

 Where to Stay Near Plitvice Lakes

 As we’ve discussed, I highly recommend visitors to Plitvice Lakes, travel up from Split or Zagreb the night before so they can get an early start at the park.
-Here are a few good options for places to stay.
+Here are a few good options for places to stay near the park.

 Not quite what you’re looking for?
 Click here to browse other hotels in Plitvice Lakes!